Thinking of ML from a product development perspective

 To stay competitive, it becomes important for every product owner or business analyst to understand, how to leverage AI (Artificial Intelligence) and related technologies like ML (Machine Learning) and Data Science, from a product development perspective, and provide better solutions.
-At first, integrating ML to any typical product development might look intimidating.
-Recently, I attended a webinar on LeadNow platform, which shed light in productizing ML.
-With that information and my experience at Imaginea, I have compiled my thoughts on how any developer should approach problem solving for any requirement from the ML perspective.
+At first, integrating Machine Learning to any typical product development might look intimidating.
+Recently, I attended a webinar on LeadNow platform, which shed light in productizing Machine Learning.
+With that information and my experience at Imaginea, I have compiled my thoughts on how any developer should approach problem-solving for any requirement from the Machine Learning perspective.
 For this purpose, my post will cover these areas:

-- ML product development in a nutshell – Feedback by learning
+- Machine Learning product development in a nutshell – Feedback by learning

-- How to succeed in ML product development
+- How to succeed in Machine Learning product development

 Here is a good read on productizing ML.
 Before going into details, let us take a look at the definition of product development:

 “The creation of products with new or different characteristics that offer new or additional benefits to the customer.
 Product development may involve modification of an existing product or its presentation, or formulation of an entirely new product that satisfies a newly defined customer want or market niche.”